devpatelio/SingleCell-Rnaseq/cancer-cell-master/README.md

     - [ ] Click on *Gene Expression - Feature/cell matrix* (raw or filtered)
     - [ ] Click on *Gene Expression' - Feature/cell matrix HDF5* (raw or filtered)
-    - [ ] OPTIONAL Download any metadata such as cells per tag, dataset summary, etc.
+    - [ ] OPTIONAL: Download any metadata such as cells per tag, dataset summary, etc.

     - [ ] Unzip tsv.gz files, if ERROR: 79, install [The Unarchiver](https://theunarchiver.com/)
           and use the application to unzip the files